About Trees That Count

 We’ve also developed some useful resources for technical and planting advice and we're enabling Kiwis to be able to donate or gift native trees.
-Currently, all funds raised are supporting the planting of native trees at De La Salle College in Auckland.
-You can read more about this project here.
+Funds raised so far have supported planting projects at De La Salle College in Auckland and Tuhaitara Coastal Park in Christchurch.

 In November 2016, Trees That Count was launched.
 Funded by The Tindall Foundation, and delivered by the Project Crimson Trust in partnership with Pure Advantage and the Department of Conservation, Trees That Count aims to keep a live count of the number of native trees being planted across the country from 2017 and to set a new target each year thereafter.

 In 2016 we worked with 20 groups to plant 75,000 native trees.
-You can check these out here.
-Through these projects not only were we able to kick-start the count with 75,000 trees but we have also built partnerships, established monitoring systems, and created a basis for ongoing testing and learning across a range of ecosystem and land ownership types.
+Through these projects not only were we able to kick-start the Count but also build partnerships, establish monitoring systems, and work with groups across a range of ecosystem and land ownership types.

-We're continuing to work with these groups to maintain the plantings from 2016, and in some cases to support further plantings with public generosity through our gifting or donation programmes, as well as with the support of our sponsors like Z.
+This year, we're continuing to work with these groups to maintain the plantings from 2016.
+We’re also supporting further planting projects through public generosity from our gifting or donation programmes, as well as with the support of our sponsors like Z.